Payop/payop-api-doc/withdrawal.md

         beneficiaryBank - JSON object
             - name - Name of the Beneficiary Bank.
 [A-Za-z0-9].
 Max. length: 34
             - country - Country of the Beneficiary Bank.
 ISO 3166-1 alpha-2 code
-            - city - City of the Beneficiary Bank.
-[A-Za-z0-9].
-Max. length: 34
-            - address - Address of the Beneficiary Bank.
-[A-Za-z0-9].
-Max. length: 34
             - bic - SWIFT code of the Beneficiary Bank.
 [A-Za-z0-9].
 Max. length: 11
         direction - Description.
         afsk - Optional field.
 Only for IN transfers.